Niger–Congo languages: "Kordofanian"

-The various Kordofanian languages are spoken in south-central Sudan, around the Nuba Mountains.
+The various Kordofanian languages are spoken in south-central Sudan, around the Nuba Mountains, an area of linguistic diversity.
 "Kordofanian" is a geographic grouping, not a genetic one, named for the Kordofan region.
 These are minor languages, spoken by a total of about 100,000 people according to 1980s estimates.
-Katla and Rashad languages show isoglosses with Benue-Congo that the other families lack.
+Katla and Rashad languages show isoglosses with Benue–Congo that the other families lack.